 31 Peckham Rye, London SE15 3NX

 It may be known for its huge conservatory and garden, but the Rye also has a lovely fire if you're lucky enough to get close to it.
-You definitely want to order the duck scotch egg to help keep the cold out.
+You definitely want to order the beef and Guinness pie with red cabbage to help keep the cold out.

 27 Coldharbour, Docklands, E14 9NS

-This east London pub from the Martin brothers is a perennial favourite in this part of town and you can take respite from the cold by having dinner in the Red Room with its large open fire.
+This east London pub is a popular spot and you can take respite from the cold by having dinner in the Red Room with its large open fire.
 Better still gather a group together for one of their feast menus and you can enjoy whole roast suckling pig with boulangère potatoes and sage gravy or a braised venison haunch with red cabbage and glazed onions.

 10 Arcola Street, E8 2DJ